-Spinal muscular atrophy (SMA) is an inherited disorder that causes muscle weakness and wasting over time.
+Spinal muscular atrophy (SMA) is a health problem caused by genes passed down from parents.
+It leads to muscle weakness and wasting over time.
 Some forms of SMA can cause the respiratory muscles (muscles involved in breathing) to be weaker than usual, leading to breathing problems.
 Breathing problems are the leading cause of illness for people living with SMA, making breathing support important.

-A pulmonologist (a doctor specializing in respiratory management) can help develop a respiratory care plan depending on the type of SMA and severity of breathing problems a person has.
-The plan may involve several action items and treatments for SMA, including breathing support, also called ventilation or mechanical ventilation.
+A pulmonologist (a lung expert) can help develop a respiratory care plan depending on a person’s type of SMA and how bad the breathing problems are.
+The plan may involve several action items and SMA treatments, including using breathing support, also called ventilation or mechanical ventilation.

 A common type of respiratory equipment for people with SMA is bilevel positive airway pressure (BiPAP).
 BiPAP machines help open and push air into the lungs through what’s known as the positive pressure ventilation method.